cooldev1337/cooldev1337/README.md

 Then enter GasGuage as the plugin name and display name.
 In the url field, paste this:
 https://gasgauge-remix-ide-plugin-cooldev1337.pages.dev/
-(This link works only as a Remix IDE plugin)
+**(This link works only as a Remix IDE plugin.
+It will not work when accessed directly from the browser)**

 And hit "OK".